uiri/pleroma/CONFIGURATION.md

 * `allow_followersonly`: whether to allow follower-only posts through the filter
 * `allow_direct`: whether to allow direct messages through the filter

+## Serving Pleroma from a subdomain

+Users are primarily identified by user@example.com.
+If you are already serving content at example.com and want to host Pleroma on social.example.com but you want to make this identifier the same as, say, your email or your XMPP handle, then you should follow these steps:

+1. When running generate_config, enter the subdomain from which you are serving Pleroma (e.g. social.example.com).
+2. Uncomment out the domain key in the generated config.
+It should be populated by default with the subdomain.
+Change it to the domain you want to use for your handles (e.g. example.com).
+Leave the host value in the uri key untouched.
+3. Forward requests for example.com/.well-known/webfinger to
+   social.example.com/.well-known/webfinger
+   This will need to be done in the configuration for whatever web server is hosting content on example.com.

+If you are not hosting a web server on example.com, or you cannot configure either proxying or a redirect for step 3 from that server to Pleroma, then you will not be able to configure Pleroma this way.